CirroBuild/FrostiDocs/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

 To add O3 support, we went for a novel solution that yielded surprisingly good performance versus well-trodden approaches such as B-trees or LSM-based ingestion frameworks.
-We're happy to have shared the journey, and we're eagerly waiting for feedback from the community.
+We're happy to have shared the journey, and we're eagerly awaiting feedback from the community.

 For more details, the
-[GitHub release for version 6.0](https://github.com/questdb/questdb/releases/tag/6.0.0) contains a changelog of additions and fixes in this software version.
+[GitHub release for version 6.0](https://github.com/questdb/questdb/releases/tag/6.0.0) contains a changelog of additions and fixes in this release.